 Up in Minnesota, the Big Muddy isn't nearly as big or as muddy as it is down south, but the Mississippi River has a powerful draw with no regard for state or region.
 Mississippi National River and Recreation Area protects 72 miles of the iconic river and more than 50,000 acres of land along the water’s banks.
 Go for a jog on the urban riverside trails in St. Paul, explore the mighty river by kayak, and experience some of the best smallmouth bass fishing in North America.

 Looking for more great national parks in the city?
 Check out the Urban Playgrounds Owner’s Guide, available to download for free.
-As we welcome the next century of the National Park Service, it’s a great opportunity to explore parks of all kinds, in all kinds of settings!
+As we welcome the next century of the National Park Service in 2017, it’s a great opportunity to explore parks of all kinds, in all kinds of settings!

 Photo credits: Santa Monica Mountains National Recreation Area by @xitsxjessx; Statue of Liberty National Monument by @lesspix; Big Thicket National Preserve by @rowanisrad; National Mall & Memorial Parks by @pdiddypics; and Mississippi National River and Recreation Area by @heidisandell.